 Tall Fescue will certainly need deep irrigation twice per week.
 Three times may be necessary for Tall Fescue during the hottest, driest weeks of summer, but setting your sprinklers to run three or more times per week regardless of rainfall increases the risk for fungal disease in a Tall Fescue lawn.

 Many people water twice a day, every day, every other day, or at least three times per week.
 If you are one of these people you may be creating an ideal environment for fungal disease and some of the most invasive and hard-to-control weeds.

 Some of the most frequently watered lawns that we see in the Wake Forest/Rolesville area have the worst problems with tough summer weeds—namely nutsedge, which thrives in persistently moist soil.

 Pathogenic fungi also love moisture.
-They develop on the blades of your grass, and the more frequently you wet your grass the more likely you will be to eventually see a fungal disease, especially if you have Tall Fescue grass.
+They develop on the blades of your grass, and the more frequently you wet your grass the more likely you will be to eventually see a fungal disease.

 The too-frequent waterers tend to be those who have automated irrigation systems.
 In our experience, lawns of clients who have automated irrigation systems are more likely to develop signs of pathogenic fungus and have the worst problems with nutsedge throughout the summer.

 The answer to this question is not as simple because different types of sprinklers vary in the amount of water they put out in a given amount of time.
 Sprinkler heads vary in their rate of output and range of motion.
 The length of time your sprinklers should run depends on the particular sprinklers you use and the area they are covering.

 Here is how to determine how long to run your sprinklers: